×

 When we asked expats and global nomads about the quality of medical care in Vietnam, they replied:

 "Healthcare services in Vietnam are provided by both public and private institutions.
 The public healthcare system is funded by the government and is available to all citizens.
 The quality of public healthcare varies depending on the region, but generally it is considered to be of a good standard.
 Foreign residents are able to access the public healthcare system, however, they may be required to pay a fee.
 Expats in Vietnam often use the public healthcare system, as it is generally more affordable than private healthcare.
-However, some expats opt to use private healthcare due to the higher quality of care and services offered," said one foreigner in Vietnam.
+However, some expats opt to use private healthcare due to the higher quality of care and services offered," said one member in Vietnam.

 Get Quote